How to Get Started:

 2. my online presence has expanded on Facebook.
 In addition to publishing fashion finds on

-I'm also posting on two larger pages.
-You can get SO MANY amazing deals on both sites from some great women-- I highly suggest you join both!
+I'm also posting on three larger pages.
+You can get SO MANY amazing deals on both sites from some great women-- I highly suggest you join them all!

 I look forward to touching base more often, and I hope this post finds you well!